redhawk668/ZX-Spectrum-S-Video/README.md

 ![alt text](https://github.com/redhawk668/ZX-Spectrum-S-Video/blob/master/IMG_20200522_165732.jpg)

-Now, remove the modulatorbox and capacitor C65 from the Spectrum PCB.
+Now, carefully remove the modulatorbox and capacitor C65 from the Spectrum PCB.
 Now carefully mount the PCB onto the Spectrum PCB using the screws and nuts (might need drilling, but M2.5 should fit).
 Seperate the PCB's using one of the nuts on either side.
 Tighten the PCB to the Spectrum PCB using a nut on either side, as shown in the picture:

 ![alt text](https://github.com/redhawk668/ZX-Spectrum-S-Video/blob/master/IMG_20200522_165952.jpg)